terencechain/consensus-specs/specs/_features/epbs/beacon-chain.md

     # Verify the header signature
     signed_header = block.body.signed_execution_payload_header
     assert verify_execution_payload_header_signature(state, signed_header)

     # Check that the builder has funds to cover the bid
     header = signed_header.message
     builder_index = header.builder_index
     amount = header.value
     assert state.balances[builder_index] >= amount

+    # Verify that the bid is for the current slot
+    assert header.slot = block.slot
+    # Verify that the bid is for the right parent block
+    assert header.parent_block_root = block.parent_root

     # Transfer the funds from the builder to the proposer
     decrease_balance(state, builder_index, amount)
     increase_balance(state, block.proposer_index, amount)